phaubertin/jinue/doc/syscalls/signal-process.md

-# SEND - Send a Signal to a Process
+# SIGNAL_PROCESS - Send a Signal to a Process

 ## Description